This program is NOT currently available.

 Students must have course flexibility, as registration for specific courses cannot be guaranteed.

-Pitzer students must take 15-16 University of Seoul credits in order to earn 4 course credits at Pitzer.
+Students must take the equivalent of a full course load at the university (15 to 16 credits) to equal four course credits at Pitzer.
+Most classes are worth 2 or 3 credits so students may be enrolled in 5 or more classes.
 In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Housing and Board Options